The GLASS-JWST Early Release Science Program. V. H$\alpha$ luminosity functions at $z\sim1.3$ and $z\sim2.0$: Discussion

 We find no broad-line components in the H$\alpha$ emitters of our sample, suggesting a negligible contribution from unobscured (Type 1) AGN with $\rm FWHM_{H\alpha}>2000~km~s^{-1}$.
 This can be explained by the relatively low volume density of broad-line AGN in the H$\alpha$ luminosity range probed here.
 We first cross-matched our sample with known AGN catalogs from MILLIQUAS \citep{2023OJAp....6E..49F}, SDSS \citep[DR17 \& DR18;][]{2022ApJS..259...35A, 2023ApJS..267...44A}, and DESI \citep[DR1;][]{2025arXiv250314745D}, which confirmed that none of our H$\alpha$ emitters are identified as known AGNs.
 We further estimated the expected number of AGN in our field using the QSO X-ray luminosity function from \cite{2020MNRAS.495.3252S}.
 By adopting the relations between $L_{5100}$ and $L_{\rm H\alpha}$ from \cite{2005ApJ...630..122G} and $L_{\rm bol}=10.33\times L_{5100}$ from \cite{2006ApJS..166..470R}, we extrapolated that the expected number of AGN in our survey volume (including $z\sim1.3$ and $z\sim2.0$) is approximately 0.3.
 This low value confirms that the probability of detecting an AGN in our limited field is indeed small.

 We also considered the potential contribution from Type 2 AGNs, which are mostly identified via high-ionization emission lines or through mid-IR SED modeling.
 The NIRISS grism data cannot resolve the [N~\textsc{II}] lines required for some standard AGN diagnostics \citep[e.g., N2–Baldwin-Phillips-Terlevich diagram;][]{1981PASP...93....5B}.
-Furthermore, with HST and ground-based telescopes it is hard to reach the depth in the UV or other short wavelengths necessary to match the sensitivity of JWST for our sources.
+Furthermore, with HST and ground-based telescopes, it is hard to reach the depth in the UV or other short wavelengths necessary to match the sensitivity of JWST for our sources.
 The number densities of Type 1 and Type 2 AGNs are expected to be comparable at cosmic noon \citep{2006AJ....131.2766R, 2013ApJ...773...14R}, a view also recently supported by the observations of \cite{2025MNRAS.539.1562W}.
 Recent studies at low redshift indicate that approximately half of the H$\alpha$ emission in AGN host galaxies originates from star formation rather than AGN ionization \citep{2025arXiv251210186M, 2024MNRAS.535..123D}.
 Therefore, we conclude that the contribution of Type 2 AGNs to the observed H$\alpha$ luminosity density is negligible within the flux range in our study.

 Finally, we considered the LRD contribution to our H$\alpha$ LF.
-While the number density of LRD at high redshifts may be ten times larger than traditional AGN, the majority of LRDs are found at z = 4 $\sim$ 8, regardless of whether the selection method is based on rest-frame properties or not \citep{2024ApJ...963..129M, 2024ApJ...968...38K, 2024arXiv241201887B, 2025ApJ...978...92L, 2025ApJ...986..126K, 2025ApJ...991...37A}.
+While the number density of LRD at high redshifts may be ten times larger than traditional AGN, the majority of LRDs are found at z = 4 $\sim$ 8, regardless of whether the selection method is based on rest-frame properties or not \citep{2024ApJ...963..129M, 2024ApJ...968...38K, 2024arXiv241201887B, 2025ApJ...978...92L, 2025ApJ...986..126K, 2025ApJ...991...37A}. \citet{2025arXiv250408032M} found that the number density of LRDs at $z\sim 2$ is only about one-tenth that of quasars.
+Given the rapid decline in LRD number density with decreasing redshift, their contribution at $z\sim 1.3$ is expected to be negligible.
 Consequently, LRDs are unlikely to have a significant impact on our H$\alpha$ LF within the redshift range of this study.